ploncomi/python_like_cpp/README.md

 This project is maintained by Patricio Loncomilla.
 The code is under MIT license

-The codes in this repository requires at least C++11 to compile
+The codes in this repository require at least C++11 to compile

 Vector comprehensions are also compatible with range( ) from https://github.com/whoshuu/cpp_range